DavidLXu/DavidLXu.github.io/_posts/2026-04-05-blog-post-distilling-persons-into-agents.md

 title: "Distilling Persons into Agents: A Survey of Recent 'Person-as-Skill' Projects"
 date: 2026-04-05
 permalink: /posts/2026/04/distilling-persons-into-agents/
+excerpt: "A survey of projects that compress human personas into AI agent skills — from departed colleagues to public figures — and what this trend reveals about AI, memory, and identity."
 tags:
   - AI Agents
   - Claude Skills